Looking for some interesting 360-degree performance review questions to ask in your 360 degree feedback questionnaire?

 Why is 360 degree feedback preferred over traditional appraisal methods?

-- 360 degree feedback doesn’t just focus on the performance of the person.
+• The 360 degree feedback questionnaire doesn’t just focus on the performance of the person.
 But rather, it focuses on all aspects of the employee, starting from behavior to interpersonal skills.

 The focus of 360 degree feedback review is to understand how employees behave with their peers, subordinates and superiors.
 It also takes into account how their behavior reflects on the company’s output.

 So when you are doing a 360 degree feedback, it helps with creating a better culture too.
-We recommend using 360 degree feedback for your employees when there is a clear business strategy in mind, and your company wants to do the following:
+We recommend using a 360 degree feedback questionnaire for your employees when 1.
+There is a clear business strategy in mind, and 2.
+Your company wants to achieve the following goals:

 These are some of the reasons when you should invest in 360 degree feedback.